 Common injuries that result from a slip and fall accident include:

-- Fractures and broken bones, including multiple fractures that require extensive surgery and physical therapy
+Fractures and broken bones can require extensive surgery and physical therapy.

-- Back, neck, and shoulder injuries that can limit range of motion and result in chronic pain that impairs the ability to work or perform other activities
+These types of injuries can limit range of motion and result in chronic pain that impairs one’s ability to work and perform everyday activities.

-- Spinal cord injuries that can result in partial or total paralysis and other nervous system injuries, which can leave permanent damage.
+Damage to the spine can result in partial or total paralysis and other nervous system injuries, which can leave permanent damage.

 Slip and fall accidents can have a significant impact on a victim and their family.
-When a property owner is responsible for the conditions that precipitated the fall, the owner should be held responsible for damages, including financial losses, physical pain, and emotional suffering.
-Working with an experienced Metairie slip and fall attorney can increase your chance of recovering full compensation for all your damages, losses, and injuries.
+When a property owner is responsible for the conditions that resulted in the fall, they should be held liable for any damages, including financial losses, physical pain, and emotional suffering.

 - Grocery stores and other retail shops